dalong0514/readnotes/20210102原文复制/2021159Plato-and-the-Nerd/2021159Plato-and-the-Nerd0501.md

 });

 If you are fluent in the JavaScript language but unfamiliar with the jQuery module and the modules provided by today's browsers, then this program is completely unreadable.
-It makes as much sense as the following does to someone fluent in English 4 :
+It makes as much sense as the following does to someone fluent in English: [4]

 Twas brillig, and the slithy toves